 At TAPP Water we believe in total transparency and rigorous testing of the effectiveness of our products wherever they are used by customers.
 Therefore we continuously carry out independent water lab tests of the products in accordance with NSF compliance to ensure that they live up to our promise.
 The results are then shared openly.

 First of all, the filters go through lab tests where contaminants are artificially added, filtered and output is analyzed to confirm effectiveness.
-Secondly, we take water samples from customers before and after filtering.
+Secondly, we take water samples from customers throughout the world before and after filtering.

 Below is a water lab test carried out by SimpleWater, one of the top water labs in the world, using a sample of TAPP 2 filtered water, as well as of non-filtered tap water.
-The test shows that TAPP 2 effectively reduces chemicals such as chlorine, chloride, nitrate and TTHMs while keeping healthy minerals like Calcium, Potassium and Magnesium.
+The test shows that TAPP 2 effectively reduces chemicals such as chlorine, chloride, nitrate, heavy metals and TTHMs while keeping healthy minerals like Calcium, Potassium and Magnesium.

 Summary – TAPP 2 Water Lab Test LA, California

 Overview results before and after filtering with TAPP 2